-Voting machines in Spalding County, Georgia stop working due to glitch
+Voting machines in Spalding County, Ga once again operating after countywide outage due to glitch

 Latest Weather Blog

-Voting machines in Spalding County, Georgia stop working due to glitch
+Voting machines in Spalding County, Ga once again operating after countywide outage due to glitch

-SPALDING COUNTY, Georgia — An entire county in west Georgia has reported that its polling locations are down due to a glitch, WSB-TV reports.
+SPALDING COUNTY, Georgia — Voters in one west Georgia county are once again able to cast their ballots with the assistance of voting machines following a temporary countywide shutdown of voting machines that occurred on Election Day, WSB-TV reports.

-Election officials in Spalding County have confirmed that a glitch in their voting system has resulted in a countywide shut down of voting machines.
+Election officials in Spalding County have confirmed that all of its voting machines are back up and running after a glitch caused major problems at polling locations across the county early Tuesday morning.

 The computers at all polling locations across Spalding County are down.
 The problem is being worked on and hopefully...Posted by Spalding County Sheriff's Office on Tuesday, November 3, 2020